 Congratulations; you are purchasing a new home!
-Between the times you receive mortgage pre-approval and your new home closing, keeping your finances in order is an important task.
-Your mortgage pre-approval is based on many factors including your credit score, current debts, income and even household size for some loan types.
-Something that may seem inconsequential to you could have an impact on your mortgage approval, and the last thing anyone wants is your dream to fall apart because of a simple misstep.
+Between the time you receive mortgage pre-approval and your new home closing, keeping your finances in order is an important task.
+Your mortgage pre-approval is based on many factors including your credit score, current debts, income, and even household size for some loan types.
+Small financial or life changes may seem inconsequential to you but could have an impact on your mortgage approval, and the last thing anyone wants is your dream to fall apart because of a simple misstep.

 DO avoid credit inquiries or applying for any new credit, which can affect your credit score and debt-to-income ratios.

 DO start a savings plan, particularly if your loan approval requires you to have reserves (money saved in the bank) at the time of closing.

 DO pay all your bills on time.
 Just one 30-day late payment on a loan or credit card can kill your mortgage qualification.

 DO keep all of your personal documents including pay stubs, bank statements, proof of earnest money deposit, and other docs requested by your lender, as they will be required prior to closing.